chasdabigone/msdp-web-server/README.md

     *   Defines an alias `buildData` to construct the `{key}{value}` payload.
     *   Automatically sends data on prompt updates if data has changed.
     *   Includes a spell/affect duration tracking system using an `#ALARM`.
+    *   The ZMud script was created for use on [Realms of Despair](https://realmsofdespair.com) and may have to be modified to be compatible with other MUDs

 #### b.
 Tintin++ Client